arthurazs/nanosleep-study/README.md

 ## Code differences

-Each implementation is set to sleep 250 µs using the following functions:
+Each implementation is set to sleep 250 µs 1,000 times using the following functions:

 - Python uses `time.sleep`
 - Python async uses `asyncio.sleep`